Professor David Duke

 (iii) high performance graphics and visualization, esp for large-scale data (TB+):

 - ‘minimal graphics’

 (iii) pure functional programming - applications in data analysis

 (iv) computer graphics New techniques for image synthesis, that draw on different artistics traditions, and exploit affect see e.g.'minimal graphics'

 - BSc Honours( 1st class) Computer Science

-Please note that I am now retired rom the University, whilst I stil undertake some research, I am not involved in any grants nor do I supervise any students.
+Please note that I am now retired from the University, whilst I stil undertake some research, I am not involved in any grants nor do I supervise any students.

 My teaching expertise is extremely broad, I have previously taught: software engineering, introductory programming, systems programming, networks,

-concurrency (theory and practice) algorithms and data structures, discrete models, computer graphics, networks, operating systems, and scientific visualization.
+concurrency (theory and practice) algorithms and data structures, computer graphics, functional programming networks, operating systems, and scientific visualization.

 I served as Head of School from 2012 until 2017 when I was forced to step back due to illness.
-I am currently unable to acceptany students, interns or visitors.
+I am not able to accept any students, interns or visitors.